Kocal/blog/posts/2020-01-02-generate-pdfs-on-amazon-aws-with-php-and-puppeteer.md

   - browsershot
   - puppeteer
 date: 2020-01-02
-summary: Using Browsershot and Puppeteer to generate PDFs on Amazon AWS Lambda.
+description: Using Browsershot and Puppeteer to generate PDFs on Amazon AWS Lambda.
 dependencies:
   - PHP
   - Browsershot